fperazzi/proSR/README.md

 The script `get_data.sh`, found in `PROJECT_ROOT/data`, downloads the pretrained models and datasets that we used in this project.
 This is a large download of approximately 10GB that might take a while to complete.
 If you would rather download individual files, continue reading the next section.

 ### Datasets
 The results reported in the paper are trained on [DIV2K](https://data.vision.ee.ethz.ch/cvl/DIV2K) ([7.1GB](https://data.vision.ee.ethz.ch/cvl/DIV2K/)).
-Improved performance, at the expenses of longer training time can be obtained adding [Flickr2K](http://cv.snu.ac.kr/research/EDSR/Flickr2K.tar) to the training data.
-The pretrained network available in this repository have been trained with DIVK and Flickr2K.
+Improved performance, at the expenses of longer training time can be obtained adding [Flickr2K](http://cv.snu.ac.kr/research/EDSR/Flickr2K.tar) to the training set.
+The pretrained models released in this repository have been trained with DIVK and Flickr2K.

-Furthermore, we evaluated the performance of ProSR on the following benchmark datasets:
+We evaluated the performance of ProSR on the following benchmark datasets:

 * [Set5 - Bevilacqua et al. BMVC 2012](http://people.rennes.inria.fr/Aline.Roumy/results/SR_BMVC12.html)
 * [Set14 - Zeyde et al. LNCS 2010](https://sites.google.com/site/romanzeyde/research-interests)